- Steps To Create a Business Plan For Your Mobile App

 - For what duration this money will suffice before you need to propose for another funding round?

 Regardless of what category your mobile application belongs to, the business plan for each one is essentially similar, for the most part.
-A business plan is static in contrast to a business model, which is dynamic.
+A business plan is static in contrast to a business proposal for an app, which is dynamic.
 This is because it is a document created only once and is not rewritten after the purpose is fulfilled.